 Henri came to my Small World opening in Paris in 1995 and said I was from another planet!
 I always cherish this remark, and wrote back, I know what you mean, but why shoot the messenger?

-I am a great fan of the work that emerged from the Becher school, indeed these photographers changed the way in which the art world viewed photography from a marginal activity to being a central player and I guess we all benefited from this.
+I am a great fan of the work that emerged from the Becher school, indeed these photographers changed the way in which the art world viewed photography from a marginal activity to being a central player and I guess we all benefit from this.
 I also like contemporaries such as Lorca Di Corcia, Paul Shambroom, Joan Fontcuberta and many photographers from Japan.
 There are many of my colleagues in Magnum I admire like Bruce Gilden, Alec Soth, Gilles Perres and Jim Goldberg.

 I started going to Japan in around 1990 and have been virtually every year since.
 Araki for example has explored more ideas in book publishing and exhibiting than any other photographer I know, and I was particularly struck by his Banquet book in the mid 90’s.
 They also have made some of the best designed and printed photo books since the war.

 Yes this was a remark in passing when I did an interview in 2000.
 I still think it is probably true and this remark could be said about many mid career artists and photographers.
-I think the energy and passion you have when you start is difficult to match.
+I think the energy and passion you have when you start out as a photographer is difficult to match.
 I still enjoy working but one reason why I try many new challenges is to stop me going stale and keep me on my toes.

 I guess it is one of those things that eventually catches up with you.
-So in 2006 I took the plunge by buying a small digital Sony and in 2007 a Canon 5D, later upgrading to a Canon 5D Mark 2 then Mark 3.
+So in 2006 I took the plunge by buying a small digital Sony and in 2007 a Canon 5D, later upgrading to a Canon 5D Mark 3.
 I am now conversant with the Canon and I really like the way you can balance the ambient light with the flash.
 I do this with the aid of my Gary Fong diffuser which I find invaluable.
-I also have a Sigma ring flash, so with one camera and 2 flash guns, I can virtually replicate any of my previous techniques.
+I also have a Canon ring flash, so with one camera and 2 flash guns, I can virtually replicate any of my previous techniques.
 The thing people do not realise with digital is that what you should be constantly adjusting is the iso.

-I guess if you find an original subject matter and engage with this with passion and stamina, there is a good chance that you will come up with a good set of photos.
+I guess, if you find an original subject matter and engage with this with passion and stamina, there is a good chance that you will come up with a good set of photos.
 Although photography is very competitive, there will always be opportunities for good new talent.